dangooddd/.dotfiles/README.md

 > [!Warning]
 > Method below may be dangerous!
 Some files from your filesystem can be deleted, so read code and make your decision!

-Script will install dotfiles for current user:
-(existing directories will be moved in /path/to/dotfiles/.backup):
+Script will install dotfiles for current user (existing directories will be moved in /path/to/dotfiles/.backup):
 ```bash
 cd .dotfiles